burlachenkok/exploring-python3/python3-note.md

 ## Collecting Preliminary Information About the System

-To obtain version of Python interpreter use the following command:
+To obtain a version of the Python interpreter use the following command:
 `python --version`

 To collect a summary  about your system running on **Windows OS Family** please use the following command: